-- “Everything” feed — that would include both the main posts and the Tumblr posts
+- Everything feed — includes both main posts and Tumblr posts

-- “Articles-only” feed — that would include only the main articles and no Tumblr stuff
+- Articles-only feed — includes only main articles and no Tumblr stuff

-- “Tumblr-only” feed — that would include only the Tumblr-style posts
+- Tumblr-only feed — includes only the Tumblr-style posts

 Final step: validation and theme clean-up

 Now that everything is working, you should take the time to double-check the validity of your new feeds.
 This will ensure that subscribers receive the correct content in the proper format.
-Rest assured, I have already validated the XML produced from the custom page-template, but double-checking is always a good idea in case there are any unintended side-effects from plugins, scripts and whatnot.
+Rest assured, I have already validated the XML produced from the custom page-template, but double-checking is always a good idea in case there are any unintended side-effects from plugins or whatever.

-One of our favorite validation services is available at: http://beta.feedvalidator.org/ — go there and enter the URLs of your new feeds.
+One of our favorite validation services is available at: feedvalidator.org — go there and enter the URLs of your new feeds.